christo/loquacious/README.md

 the fortune teller or to detect untimely interruptions to a session.
 Hand-coded heuristics could be used for detecting approach and sitting behaviour and each would need some kind of calibration depending on the physical layout of the booth with respect to the camera position.
+Alternately, a setup mode could have a target zone overlay within which the customer chair is positioned.
+Some kind of autocalibration could be acomplished by correlating measured pose positions when addressed speech is detected.

 ## Image to Text

-In order to facilitate more life-like interactions of two humans who can see each other and may naturally interact about each other's appearance, a model that can describe the contents of an image can be used to provide the fortune teller a description of the person she is speaking to.
+In order to facilitate more life-like interactions of two humans who can see each other and may naturally refer to each other's appearance, a model that can describe the contents of an image can be used to provide the fortune teller a description of the person she is speaking to.
 During the introductory mode the fortune teller might compliment the customer on thier outfit or some other in-character smalltalk that references their appearance.

-The fortune teller's own portrait can also be used as input to the image-to-text system for any given portait image so that any reference made to their appearance can be responded to naturally and in-character.
+The fortune teller's own portrait can also be used as input to the image-to-text system for any given portait image so that any reference made to their own appearance can be responded to naturally and in-character.
 The same system might also be used to evaluate the dynamic generation of a fresh fortune-teller portrait.

-The physical deployment scenario can also be fed to the image-to-text system and it's possible that the LLM is provided the resulting description to better understand what the customer might be referring to in conversation or to, for example, invite the customer to help themselves to tea or snacks.
+The physical deployment scenario captured by a third-person camera, set back from the booth can also be fed to the image-to-text system and it's possible that the LLM is provided the resulting description to better understand what the customer might be referring to in conversation or to, for example, invite the customer to help themselves to tea or snacks.

 ## Non-verbal Animation